 Full K-Shield Workflow

 Use this guide when you need the complete K-Shield workflow shown in the current screenshots: dashboard review, VM-level scanning, managed-node review, monitoring, compliance validation, and report downloads.
-New users should follow the sections in order: start with Node-Level Dashboard, review VM-Level Dashboard, complete any VM scan or schedule review, then open managed-node Overview, History, Monitoring, and Compliance.
+New users should follow the sections in order: start with Node-Level Dashboard, review VM-Level Dashboard, complete any VM scan or schedule review, then open the managed-node tabs — FIPS Compliance, Scan's Overview, History, Monitoring, and Audit stream.

 1. Node-Level Dashboard